-The Shire will treat the person fairly and impartially throughout the process and inform them of their rights and obligations.
+The Shire will treat the person fairly and impartially throughout the process, and inform them of their rights and obligations.
 The Shire will generally keep the parties involved informed during any investigation, although the Shire cannot release any information to the person that may prejudice the investigation.
-As an employee it is expected that they will act in accordance with the Shire's Code of Conduct at all times.
+As an employee it is expected that they will act in accordance with the Shire's Code of conduct at all times.

-The PID Act provides the person with some rights and obligations as a person subject to disclosure.
-Firstly, the subject has a right to have their identity kept confidential under (s.16(3)), unless one of the following conditions apply:
+The PID Act provides the person with some rights and obligations as a person subject to a disclosure.
+Firstly, the subject has a right to have their identity kept confidential under s.
+16(3), unless one of the following conditions apply:

-- Consent to their identity being disclosed. - It is necessary to enable the matter to be investigated effectively. - It is necessary to do so in acting within (s.9). - There are reasonable grounds to believe that it is necessary to prevent or minimise the risk of injury to any person or damage to any property. - It is made in accordance with a court order or another body having authority to hear evidence. - It is made in accordance with (s.152 or 153) of the Corruption, Crime and Misconduct Act 2003.
+- · consent to their identity being disclosed; - it is necessary to enable the matter to be investigated effectively; - it is necessary to do so in taking action within s.
+9; - there are reasonable grounds to believe that it is necessary to prevent or minimise the risk of injury to any person or damage to any property; - it is made in accordance with a court order or other body having authority to hear evidence; - it is made in accordance with s.
+152 or 153 of the Corruption, Crime and Misconduct Act 2003.